RhojemJR/DSAmidterm-/README.md

 node -v
 npm -v
 ```
+> [!NOTE]
-- This should print the versions of Node.js and npm installed on your system.
+> This should print the versions of Node.js and npm installed on your system.
-3. **Create a New React App**
+3. **Create a New React App:**
   Now, let’s use Create React App to quickly set up your project.
 - Open your terminal and run:
 ```js
 npx create-react-app my-app
 ```
+> [!NOTE]
-  - This creates a new folder named my-app with all the necessary files.
+>This creates a new folder named my-app with all the necessary files.
 - Navigate to the project folder:
 ```js
 cd my-app
 ```
-4. **Start the Development Server**
+4. **Start the Development Server:**
-- In the terminal, run:
+  In the terminal, run:
 ```js
 npm start
 ```
-5. **Edit Your First React Component**
+5. **Edit Your First React Component:**
-- Open the project folder in a code editor (like Visual Studio Code).
+  Open the project folder in a code editor (like Visual Studio Code).
 6. **Done!**
   Now you have a basic React app running!
 You can start building and adding more components as you get comfortable.